 After the Second World War until the end of the 1970s a backlog demand for foodstuffs persisted.
 During this period, mechanisation underwent significant development, as did the use of new treatments designed to protect plants from disease and pests.
 These developments contributed to an increase in production, as well as to safeguarding the supply.
 Particularly in the area of fertilisers, a great accumulated need had had to be met.
 On the other hand, mistakes were made during this time in the excessive use of technology and chemicals, along with the accompanying ignorance concerning the effects they would have.
 Only gradually – in the course of a general consciousness-raising in matters of ecology – did a counter-trend develop, through the implementation of practical, environmentally compatible production methods, like:

 Means of production keenly focused upon sustainability are gradually establishing themselves to a greater degree in our vineyards, even as these methods undergo continued and continual development.
-15% of Austria’s total area under vines is already being cultivated organically*; with this, Austria plays a leading role on the world stage.
-A further 12.4% of the area under vines has been certified as sustainable, while the remaining 72.6% is predominantly being cultivated according to the precepts of integrated viticulture.**
+6,500 ha (15%) of Austria’s total area under vines is already being cultivated organically*; with this, Austria plays a leading role on the world stage.
+One fifth of the organic area (1,290 ha) is farmed biodynamically.** 12.4% of the area under vines has been certified as sustainable, while the rest is predominantly being cultivated according to the precepts of integrated viticulture.***

 Author: Ing.
 Karl Bauer, Krems